Norfolk Southern CEO apologizes for Ohio crash, but won’t back bipartisan rail safety bill - NewsBreak

 By Jacob Fischler,5 days ago

-Aerial view of the train derailment wreckage in East Palestine, Ohio.
+Aerial view of the train derailment wreckage in East Palestine.
 (Screenshot from NTSB B-roll recorded Feb.
 5, 2023)

 The CEO of Norfolk Southern, the railroad operating the train that last month derailed and spilled toxic chemicals in East Palestine, Ohio, apologized for the derailment at a U.S. Senate hearing Thursday, but declined solicitations to endorse a bipartisan rail safety bill.